-- Introspection is natively supported in Java; some support is also provided by java.lang.Object - getClass() method lnherited from java.lang.Object.
+- getClass() method Inherited from java.lang.Object.
 Returns a type token Class<T>, i.e., an instance of the class Class that represents the class of the calling object.
-Allows to check whether an object is an instance of a given class. - instanceof operator

-Returns true if the expression on its left can be cast to the type on its right.
+Allows to check whether an object is an instance of a given class - instanceof operator Returns true if the expression on its left can be cast to the type on its right.
 Allows to check whether an object is an instance of (or inherits from) a specified class